 Water: Regulation Development

 This page provides information on EPA’s approach to economic analysis when developing standards for drinking water contaminants.
-By way of context and background, the first section presents a brief overview of the regulatory development process before and after the most recent (1996) amendments to the Safe Drinking Water Act (SDWA).
-The second section, Economic Analysis: Current Practices and Policies, describes how EPA has been implementing the parts of these requirements that require economic analyses, including discussions of data collection, benefit and cost calculations and economic model development.
+By way of context and background, the first section presents a brief Overview of the regulatory development process before and after the most recent (1996) amendments to the Safe Drinking Water Act (SDWA).
+The second section, Current Practices and Policies, describes how EPA has been implementing the parts of these requirements that require economic analyses, including discussions of data collection, benefit and cost calculations and economic model development.
 A Water Treatment Technology Cost Models and a Technology Overview section is now available via the tabs below.

 The Safe Drinking Water Act (SDWA) was originally passed by Congress in 1974 to protect public health by regulating the nation's public drinking water supply.
 Amended in 1986 and 1996, the law requires a variety of actions to protect drinking water and its sources: rivers, lakes, reservoirs, springs, and ground water wells.
 SDWA defines public water systems as having either 15 service connections or regularly serving at least 25 individuals in (SDWA 1401(4)).
 Community water systems are public water systems that serve at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.
 Non-community water systems are public water systems that are not community water systems.